 I’ve already written about the 5 worst business strategy examples of all time and why many strategies fail.
 But today, we’ll flip the script and take a look at products and strategies that delighted their target customers and wildly exceeded initial business goals.

-From Tesla, Airbnb, and Toyota to Hubspot, Apple, and Paypal - let’s dive into their business strategies and see why these 6 are the best ones I’ve ever seen.
-But first, what is a business strategy?
+From Tesla, Airbnb, and Toyota to Hubspot, Apple, and Paypal - let’s dive into their business strategies and see why these 7 are the best ones I’ve ever seen:

 What is a business strategy?

 A business strategy, also known as a company strategy, is a crucial aspect of running a successful business.
 It is a defined plan of action that outlines the direction a business wants to take and defines how the plan will cascade through the organization by the allocation of resources.
 The importance of a business strategy cannot be overstated as it sets the direction for the entire organization and helps to align all employees towards a common goal.

 Overall, a business strategy serves as a roadmap for a company, guiding its actions and decisions to achieve its goals and stay competitive in the marketplace.

 👉 If you have any unanswered questions about business strategies, check our FAQs at the end of this article!

 🎁 Struggling to build your Business Strategy?
 Use our free customizable Business Strategy Template to easily develop and execute it!

 Best business strategies #1: Tesla Playing the long game

 Conventional business logic is that when you're starting something new, you create a 'Minimal Viable Product' or MVP.